au-research/ARDC-23-things/things/thing-11.md

 thing: 11
 title: "What's my metadata schema?"
 description: |
-    **Metadata** are the lifeblood for finding and reusing research data.
+    **Metadata** is the lifeblood for finding and reusing research data.
 Data is only as valuable as the metadata which describes and connects it.
 overview:
  - Getting started: What is metadata and what sort of metadata is critical for research data?
- - Learn more: Metadata schema go formal and become standards
+ - Learn more: Metadata schemas go formal and become standards
  - Challenge me: Hands on with ANZLIC or XML - You choose!
 category: Metadata & more
 ---
-## Getting started/
+## Getting started
 ### Metadata: describing research data

 Metadata is your best data friend.
 Metadata is structured information